Natural treatments for pain-free periods

 Here are a few simple strategies for helping to manage dysmenorrhea:

-- Ginger has been shown to be equally effective as ibuprofen in treating pain due to its anti-inflammatory and anti-spasmodic properties
+- Studies show that it is equally effective as ibuprofen in treating pain due to its anti-inflammatory and anti-spasmodic properties

-- Ginger can be started 3 days before the onset of menses until 3 days into the period to increase its effectiveness
+- One can start taking ginger 3 days before the onset of menses until 3 days into the period to increase its effectiveness

-- Magnesium can be used throughout the month to prevent dysmenorrhea and at the onset of pain
+- Some take magnesium supplements during the month to prevent dysmenorrhea and at the onset of pain

 - Women in some trials of magnesium experienced a reduction in period pain and a lowering of prostaglandins in their blood